esphome/esphome-docs/components/canbus.rst

 - **can_id_mask** (*Optional*, int): The bit mask to apply to the received CAN id before trying to match it with *can_id*, defaults to ``0x1fffffff`` (all bits of received CAN id are compared with *can_id*).
 - **use_extended_id** (*Optional*, boolean): Identifies the type of *can_id* to match on, defaults to *false*.
+- **remote_transmission_request** (*Optional*, boolean): Whether to run for CAN frames with the "remote transmission request" bit set or not set, defaults to not checking, i.e. to run for both cases.

 ``canbus.send`` Action
 **********************